Penetration TestFabian Gold7 min read

 pgp.png

-PGP takes the extra step of encrypting the message and the session key because public key cryptography is much slower than symmetric cryptography, especially for large messages.
-It would take a lot of time and computing power to encrypt and decrypt large emails or files directly using the public key.
-Instead, public-key cryptography is used only to encrypt the session key.
+This additional encryption step is necessary because public-key cryptography is much slower than symmetric cryptography, especially for large messages.
+Encrypting and decrypting large emails or files directly with a public key would require significant time and computing power.
+Instead, public-key cryptography is used solely to encrypt the session key.

-Using symmetric cryptography without public-key cryptography would be less practical because the session key must somehow be securely shared with the recipient.
-Sharing the session key in plain text would not be secure because anyone who intercepts the session key can read it and thus decrypt the entire message.
+Using symmetric cryptography alone would be impractical because the session key must somehow be securely shared with the recipient.
+Transmitting the session key in plaintext would be insecure, as anyone who intercepts it could decrypt the entire message.

 Signature

-The signature uses a hash algorithm to generate a hash value.
-This is then signed with the sender's private key.
-The generated signature is appended to the message.
+When signing, a hash algorithm generates a hash value of the message.
+This hash is then signed with the sender's private key, and the resulting signature is appended to the message.

 Web of Trust

-How Secure is PGP?
+How Secure Is PGP?

 Disadvantages of PGP